Golang for JavaScript Developers

 This is a common pattern in Go.

-Suffixing a file with _test.go
+Suffixing a file with _test.go tells the go tool which files are

-tests (when you run go test
+tests (when you run go test).

 In JavaScript, there are many options to choose from for testing